-Defendant Christopher Drake ("Drake") was the City's MOT Operations Manager from at least 2003 through sometime in 2007, was also a principal of the Imagine Defendants, is associated as Wireless Project Manager with NetMethods, and is a resident of Mandeville, Louisiana.
+Defendant Christopher Drake ("Drake," together with the City, Mayor Nagin, Meffert, Kurt and St. Pierre above, in their official capacities with the City, "the City Defendants," and, without the City, in their official capacities with the City, the "City Employee Defendants") was the City's MOT Operations Manager from at least 2003 through sometime in 2007, was also, in his individual capacity, a principal of the Imagine Defendants, is associated as Wireless Project Manager with NetMethods, and is a resident of Mandeville, Louisiana.